ku-sldg/am-cakeml/cake-apdt/README.md

 To build this project, just type `make`.

-## Why are you using the sml file extension for CakeML files
+## Why are you using the sml file extension for CakeML files?

 To make use of sml syntax highlighting.